Cacti/documentation/How-To-Create-Data-Input-Method.md

 # Data Input Methods - From Script Output to Complete Graph

-In this How-To, we will take you through the process of creating a script and then from the scripts output, generate a complete **Graph Template** that you can apply to your Cacti system.
+In this How-To we will take you through the process of creating a script and then from the scripts output generate a complete **Graph Template** that you can apply to your Cacti system.
 You should be able to reproduce this process regardless of the script type in question.

 ## Data Input Method returning a single value

-Lets start with a simple script, that takes a hostname or IP address as input parameter, returning a single value.
-You may find this one as
+Lets start with a simple script that takes a hostname or IP address as input parameter returning a single value.

 `<path_cacti>/scripts/ping.pl`: